fe-data/fe-tracking/docs/getting-started/installation.rst

 #.
 Avoid using social media Apps and streaming Apps.
 They are known as notorious battery abusers.
    Search on the Internet for ``social media App battery usage`` and you will find good suggestions.
 #.
 If you pause for more than 5 minutes while walking, cycling, ... temporarily turn track recording off and turn it on again when you continue.
 #.
-The amount of data that *FE Tracking* uses for checkpoints and optional news and route updates is very limited and in most situations is
+The amount of data that *FE Tracking* uses for checkpoints and optional news and track updates is very limited and in most situations is
    not more than a few 10-kilobytes.
 For very long routes it might be a few megabytes.
    This data will almost always be sent via the mobile data network.
    Check your mobile operator's coverage map to see which type of network (``3G, 4G or 5G``) has the best coverage.